Acorda's third quarter results were better-than-expected with

 from NeurogesX, Inc. Quenteza is approved for the treatment of

 postherpetic neuralgia.
-Astellas Pharmaceuticals Europe, which has
+Astellas Pharmaceuticals Europe has rights

 Pipeline candidates include glial growth factor 2 (GGF2 second